-C.12 Can the EFTPOS Terminal hardware be approved for use without an application?
+C.12 Can the EFTPOS Terminal hardware be approved for use without an Amended effective 20.8.18 application?

 Only a complete functioning Terminal can be approved for deployment under the IAC Code Set.
 If an application is required to perform transactions, then an application must be part of the approved Terminal.
 The Terminal will be identified on the Approved Device Lists by hardware, firmware and application identifiers.